Posted: Saturday, August 1, 2020. 2:24 pm CST.

 In and around Belize City, and more recently across Belize in general, our black population appears to be the most challenged, and is the group that is not making full use of the opportunities around us.
 This is best explained through the words of an extreme white supremacist who once said and I quote: “We can continue to reap profits from Blacks without the effort of physical slavery – we can use their IGNORANCE, GREED AND SELFISHNESS”.
 He went on to say – “The best way to hide something from black people is to put it in a book” as they do not like to read, and because of this, they cannot survive in the information age.
 GREED OR MATERIALISM, he said is another powerful weapon – they are so materialistic that they will buy anything we care to dream up, and they give little thought to saving or investing.
 They would neglect their children, and leave them without food, to have cell phones and cable TV, to attend the bash of the latest dancehall artist, or buy a new tennis, or a Mercedes vehicle, rather than spend on education.
 And finally SELFISHNESS, he bragged was ingrained in their minds through slavery.
-Their selfishness does not allow them to work together on any project or on the betterment of their community.
-They would slaughter each other over the simple things, they will bring down any of their black brothers who are making progress and they will steal from the same school and church that their kids are going to.
-Just for wearing blue or red colors you can be gunned down on the streets of the city.
+Their selfishness keeps them back from working together on any project or for the betterment of their community.
+They would slaughter each other over the simplest of things, they will bring down any of their black brothers/sisters who are making progress and they will steal from the same school and church that their kids are going to.
+Just for wearing blue or red colors you can be gunned down in the streets of the city.

 And if we start to follow this plan as individuals, as families, as communities and as a people in general, the state of affairs for ‘black’ people in Belize will move towards positivity, growth and development, and from within the ranks of those who have changed will emerge a real leader…one who will assist in breaking us out of the chains of mental slavery and pave the way towards true emancipation.